Hugo Cocktail || Simple and Refreshing

 A Hugo Cocktail is the most refreshing, simple Summer cocktail inspired by northern Italy.
 Fresh mint, elderflower, lime, and Prosecco make this a perfect drink recipe you’ll sip well into Fall!

-Is there anything more refreshing than the combination of refresh mint, lime, Prosecco with hints of elderflower?
+Is there anything more refreshing than the combination of fresh mint, lime, and Prosecco with hints of elderflower?
 I’ll take two, please!
+It’s like a refreshing sip of the Amalfi Coast is a cool glass.

 Although we are unable to travel to northern Italy this year, the Hugo Cocktail, also commonly known as the Hugo Spritz, is the perfect poolside cocktail that will have you dreaming of sandy beaches abroad.
 Even better, this simple Summer elderflower spritz is really simple to pull together.